 If I needed a new vacuum cleaner because the old one stopped working, I would store the new one upstairs in the cleaning closet and put the old one in the basement “just in case”.
 If the pantry was getting too “filled up” with appliances that I rarely used, I solved the problem by storing them in the basement.
 Kids toys that they never played with?
 Basement.
 School projects that we wanted to keep around?
 Basement.
 New shoes?
 Keep the box they came in down in the basement.
 Cute shopping bag?
 Keep it around in the basement.

 On and on and on.

-And if I started my whole-home streamlining and decluttering plan in one of the upstairs rooms….
-I knew that I was going to rely on this old habit once again.
-BUT if I started in the basement, did some SERIOUS streamlining followed by organizing of the space into small areas by category- then I knew that as we moved on to tackle the rest of the house, we would no longer use the basement to store things that we really shouldn't be keeping around.
+And if I started my home decluttering project in one of the upstairs rooms, I knew that I was going to rely on this old habit once again.
+BUT if I started in the basement, did some SERIOUS streamlining followed by organizing the space into small areas by categories- then I knew that as we moved on to tackle the rest of the house, we would no longer use the basement to store things that we really shouldn't be keeping around.

-How did we accomplish decluttering the basement in just 29 days?
+How did we accomplish our basement declutter project in just 28 days?

-The hardest part of the challenge?
+The hardest part of our basement declutter?
 Staying “In Scope”!

 At first I thought the hardest part of the challenge was going to be getting this accomplished in the timeframe that I had set.
-29 days to tackle 12 years of accumulated stuff seemed daunting.
+Four weeks to tackle 12 years of accumulated stuff seemed daunting.
 But once we got started, the momentum built and I actually looked forward to finding an hour or two a few days during the week to work on it!
-I as so excited by the progress that we were making… and for goodness sake- we could actually SEE the FLOOR!
+I was so excited by the progress that we were making, and for goodness sake, we could actually SEE the FLOOR again!

 Ahhh- the delight of the purge piles!